archanpi/CELABot/README.md

 * View the original version of the edited QnA
 * View details of manually added QnA

-**Here are some screenshots showing FAQ Plus in action:**
+**Here are some screenshots showing CELA Bot in action:**

-*	A user interacting with FAQ Plus through chat:
+*	A user interacting with CELA Bot through chat:

 ![FAQ Plus in action (user view)](https://github.com/OfficeDev/microsoft-teams-faqplusplus-app/wiki/images/FAQPlusEndUser.gif)